In Depth Baby Product Reviews Led by a Pediatrician

 Best Rated Seats in our Crash Test Analysis

 Analyzing crash test results, we rate each option on a 1-10 scale to identify the seats that, in our opinion, offer an extra margin of safety, over and beyond the required protection for all safety seats.
 These seats have the lowest sensor data (lower is better) compared to the competition.
 We take the two sensor data results and score them, combining them to give an overall picture and final analysis score.
-The higher the score, the better the sensor data is, and the fewer forces potentially put in the safety seat passenger.
+The higher the score, the better the sensor data is, and the fewer forces potentially put on the safety seat passenger.

 Did you Know?

-Ease of Installation with the LATCH System
+Ease of Install with LATCH System

 The easiest way to install a car seat, and therefore, the method we recommend is the Lower Anchors and Tethers for Children (LATCH) system.
 The good news is that your infant car seat and vehicle are likely LATCH-compatible on the left or right side of the back seat.
 Nearly every car seat and most vehicles manufactured since September 1, 2002, have the LATCH system.
 According to NHTSA, over 60% of parents place their infant car seats on the left or right side.
 Most choose to install the car seat on the passenger side so the driver can more easily see their baby while driving.
 The middle position is also popular but often lacks LATCH anchors, making it unsuitable.
 The LATCH system should make correctly installing a car seat easier by reducing the chances of mistakes.

-infant car seat - if you look in the crease of your car's back seat, you should find...
+infant car seat - if you look in the crease of your car&#039;s back seat, you should find...

 If you look in the crease of your car's back seat, you should find little metal bars like those shown above.
 These are the LATCH connectors.
 Nearly every car seat and most vehicles manufactured since September 1, 2002, are required to have the LATCH system.
+Credit: Children's Hospital of Philadelphia

-Tightening and Loosening Straps
+Tightening and Loosening LATCH Straps

 The LATCH guides and rigid LATCH connectors on the Nuna Pipa create a straightforward installation process.
+Credit: Abriah Wofford

 Best Rated Seats for LATCH Installation